tytydraco/yessleep/out/Dont_Close_Your_Eyes_in_the_Shower.md

 There were wet footprints on the floor leading from the tub to the closet where the water heater was.
 I hadn't gotten out of the tub yet and I was bone dry when I had gotten in.
 Whoever it was was in the closet and the closet was between me and the door.

-There's no panic like a panic when you have nowhere to run.
+There's no panic like the panic when you have nowhere to run.
 Like when you are the cornered animal.
 When you see the trap but have no choice but to spring it.

 I glanced around the room for something I could use as a weapon if I needed to.
 The only thing there was the toilet plunger.
 I was still frozen in fear though and found it hard to move.
 I forced myself to reach out and grab the towel, all the while keeping my eyes on the closet door in case it started to open.